bootladder/blogposts/pages/casestudies/mqtt-functional-testing-framework.md

 XYZ, formerly ZZZ, manufactures residential security and home automation systems.
 They developed a communication device to connect legacy security panels to the Internet.
-The legacy and retrofitting nature of the product meant that a lot of work was re-cycled from previous products, which shortened the schedule dramatically.
+The legacy and retrofitting nature of the product meant that a lot of work was recycled from previous products, which shortened the project timeline dramatically.

 The client wanted maximum test coverage, only covering the areas that were new development.
-Most importantly, they wanted the test coverage from the beginning, to go alongside with development.
+Most importantly, they wanted the test coverage available from the beginning, to go alongside with development.

 I quickly created a test automation framework and pipelining, got the development team on-board,